There’s nothing worse than seeing your car covered in dents and dings that weren’t your fault.

 While PDR is normally the best option, you can also repair dents by manipulating the temperature of a panel, or by performing a traditional body shop repair.

 Paintless Dent Repair

-As someone that’s trying to perform small repairs at home in their driveway, the best solution will be a DIY Dent Repair Kit.
+As someone who’s trying to perform small repairs at home in their driveway, the best solution will be a DIY Dent Repair Kit.

 When doing PDR you should also have a heat gun.